 Students who choose to major in Music Education become prepared to teach and supervise vocal, instrumental, and general music from kindergarten through grade 12.
-The Educator Preparation programs at Plymouth State University are approved by the New Hampshire Department of Education and Plymouth State University is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
-New Hampshire also participates in the National Association of State Directors of Teacher Education and Certification (NASDTEC) Interstate Agreement, while means Plymouth State students earning teaching licensure in NH will receive authorization to legally teach or provide service in any receiving state that participates in this agreement.
-Please note, the receiving state may impose additional requirements.
-For further information, please contact the Holmes Center for School Partnerships and Educator Preparation section.
+The Educator Preparation programs at Plymouth State University are approved by the New Hampshire Department of Education.
+The University is a member of the American Association of Colleges of Teacher Education (AACTE).
+New Hampshire participates in the NASDTEC Interstate Agreement and, although additional requirements may apply, this agreement makes it possible for a Plymouth State graduate who holds a teaching certificate in New Hampshire to earn a certificate in another state.
+For further information, please see the Holmes Center for School Partnerships and Educator Preparation section.
 Requirements for certification may change, subject to changes made by the New Hampshire Department of Education.
 Teacher candidates can find the most current New Hampshire Department of Education standards at education.nh.gov/index.htm.

 - earned a minimum 3.00 cumulative grade point average at the end of the third year;

 - earned a minimum grade of C in all required ME/MU courses; and

 - completed all departmental program requirements through the third year.